shieldskcd/tpmc/README.md

 8. Created scripts to show the key versus value of dictionary data.
 9. Created a script to practice string joins
 10. Created multiple cheat sheets for quickly performing data operations.
+11. Created several advanced slices to practice seperating values.

+## Module 5 - The Basics: Functions and Conditionals